mspass-team/mspass/docs/source/user_manual/data_object_design_concepts.rst

   objects in MsPASS are the second generation of a set of data objects developed by one of the authors (Pavlis) over a period of more than 15 years.
 The original implementation was developed as a component of Antelope.
-It was distribured via the open source additions to Antelope distributed through the `Antelope user's group <https://github.com/antelopeusersgroup/antelope_contrib>`__ and referred to as SEISPP.
-The bulk of the original code can be found
+It was distributed via the open source additions to Antelope distributed through the `Antelope user's group
+  <https://github.com/antelopeusersgroup/antelope_contrib>`__ and referred to as SEISPP.
+The bulk of
+  the original code can be found
   `here <https://github.com/antelopeusersgroup/antelope_contrib/tree/master/lib/seismic/libseispp>`__
   in github, and doxygen generated pages comparable to those found with